uday-rana/cvi620-project/README.md

    This will create a trained model saved as `model.h5`.

-3. To test the trained model in autonomous mode:
+3. To test the trained model, launch the simulator in autonomous mode.
+Then run the following command:

-   - Launch the simulator in **autonomous mode**
-   - Then run:

    ```sh
    python scripts/TestSimulation.py